gandalf1819/Formula1/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+Feel free to create a Pull Request for adding implementations or suggesting new ideas to make the analysis more insightful